aeronlroach/django-quiz/README.md

 pip install -r requirements.txt
 ~~~~

-**NOTE: If you already have a Django project setup, you can skip this step**

 Now that Django is installed, you can start your Django project.
-Replace `project_name` with the name of your project.
+Replace `project_name` with the name of your project. **NOTE: If already have a set up Django project, you can skip this step**
 ~~~~bash
 django-admin startproject project_name
 ~~~~